Renniesb/frontend-nanodegree-mobile-portfolio/README.md

 ## main.js optimizations

-In thehe updatePositions() function on line 527 I made the following changes-
+In the updatePositions() function on line 527 I made the following changes-

 1. I moved out the calculation that was constant in the for loop.This calculation was the scrollTop/1250.
 I instead used the window.scrollY value that is stored in the lastScrollValue variable collected in the onScroll() function on line 510.
 I divided this value by 1250 and placed that inside the phaseNumber variable outside the for loop.